cbfacademy/full-stack-javascript-assessment-jamberries/README.md

 ### Frontend Environment Variables
+Add the to your .env file in your frontend package.
+Retrieve the variables using ```process.env.REACT_APP_ENVIRONMENTVARIABLE```, where ENVIRONMENTVARIABLE is your variable.
+Ensure that the variable starts with REACT_APP.
+React will set the variables on ```npm start frontend```

 - **REACT_APP_API_URL**
   - The url which the server is running on.
 In development will typically be http://localhost:3000 however in production will be the url of where the backend server is hosted
 - **REACT_APP_TMDB_KEY**